 If you’re a senior hospitality operator who wants to coordinate operations, enrol in our hospitality management course to develop a broad range of hospitality and managerial skills, and further your knowledge of the industry.

 After completing our course, you’ll be ready to operate independently, take responsibility for others and make a range of operational business decisions, while being enabled to multi-skill or specialise in accommodation services, cookery, food, and beverage and gaming.

 Our hospitality course provides a pathway to work as a departmental or small business manager in a diverse range of venues including restaurants, hotels, motels, catering operations, clubs, pubs, cafés, and coffee shops.

-This course incorporates the Certificate III in Commercial Cookery (12 months) and the Certificate IV in Commercial Cookery (6 months).
+Full time: 6 months after completing the Certificate III in Commercial Cookery (1 year) and the Certificate IV in Commercial Cookery (6 months)